 Kris: My grandmother is three quarters Prussian … she was always busting out little proverbs and Sprichwörter and stuff like that.
 So, I always wanted to know what they meant … and so I had a driving urge to to understand, not just … know the literal translation, “oh this is what I just said,” but actually understand what she was saying.

-Kris seems to conceptualize cultural identity as a container, when he gives precise percentages to indicate cultural heritage (50/50 in himself, 75% Prussian in his grandmother).
+On the one hand, these excerpts shed light on Kris’ conceptualization of culture: He seems to conceptualize cultural identity as a container, when he gives precise percentages to indicate cultural heritage (50/50 in himself, 75% Prussian in his grandmother).
 This view reflects a notion of culture that is characterized by a nativity/heritage dimension: The decisive elements for Kris are place of birth/ancestry and place of upbringing.
-This notion of culture is in some ways similar to Lisa’s organic view of culture; however, it is based on actual biographies, not on potential growth and development.
+He thus constructs culture in two ways: First, as a reified and separate entity and, second, assumed to be a part of himself.
+His assertion that he is 50/50 Latvian/Canadian indicates that he seems to locate culture both outside and within persons (the latter in his case is split, but he asserts that his two cultural selves do not clash but somehow complement each other).
+It can therefore be said that he hints at his cultural hybridity; however, his view of his cultural self as a container remains cumulative (50/50), consisting of (separable) Canadian and Latvian parts.
+This notion of culture is in some ways similar to Lisa’s organic view of culture; however, it is based on biographies, not on potential growth and development.
+On the other hand, the excerpt demonstrates Kris’ reflective stance toward language, which causes him to construct multilingualism as a complex phenomenon with multiple layers.
 When his grandmother used and translated German proverbs, it seems that Kris desired a deeper understanding of the belief systems behind her utterances.
 Throughout the pre-SA interview, Kris reflects repeatedly on the distinction between the literal meaning/translation of words (the “conventional” aspect of language according to Kramsch, 2009) and the cultural, social, or personal meanings that their usage evokes (the “symbolic” meanings, Kramsch, 2009).

-Kris’ reflective stance toward language causes him to construct multilingualism as a complex phenomenon with multiple layers.
-He constructs culture in two ways: First, as a reified and separate entity and, second, assumed to be a part of himself.
-His assertion that he is “50/50 Latvian/Canadian” indicates that he seems to locate culture both outside and within persons (the latter in his case is split, but he asserts that his “two cultural selves” do not clash but somehow complement each other).
-It can therefore be said that he hints at his cultural hybridity, however, his narrated view of his cultural self as a container remains cumulative (50/50), consisting of (separable) “Canadian” and “Latvian parts.”

-When he talks about multiple languages, he narrates his awareness of how different languages interact in multilingual minds and influence our way of thinking about the world and what symbolic forms we choose to express our worldview:
+Similarly, when he talks about multiple languages, he narrates his awareness of how different languages interact in multilingual minds and influence one’s way of thinking about the world and what symbolic forms are chosen to express one’s worldview:

 Kris: I think … there are certain words that you use in certain situations in any given language … and when you translate those in your head, whether you’re doing it consciously or unconsciously … if you translated that literally into whatever their native language is, it’d be perfectly fine, but it, it just has a different feel to it, and I noticed that, when I speak Latvian or when I speak German, my word choices, well is affected by you know kind of how I think in English.

 This awareness of the different functions of symbolic forms and sociocultural embeddedness of the multilingual mind may result from Kris’ involvement in multilingual communities throughout his life.

 In addition, Kris’ perceptions of culture also draw on his prior sojourn experience in Germany.
 In his narratives, he appears to both a) refer to the discourse of distinct nation-based cultures, while also realizing the stereotyping that comes with this thinking, and therefore attempting to b) detach himself from essentialist conceptualizations of culture.
-He thus arrives at more micro-level descriptions of experienced differences, for example, when he talks about his first sojourn in Hamburg:
+He thus arrives at more micro-level descriptions of experienced differences, for example, when he talks about his first sojourn in a major German city: